Equipment Maintenance Fact Sheet

 Applicable Accreditation Standards

-The facility must have a written plan for monitoring of all patient-related equipment for electrical and mechanical safety.
+The facility must have a written plan for monitoring of all in-lab and HSAT patient-related equipment for electrical and mechanical safety.
 The written plan must include specific instructions regarding documentation of compliance in an equipment maintenance log.
 The plan must address monthly visual inspection of equipment by staff for apparent defects; adhering to manufacturer’s recommendations for monitoring and maintenance of recording equipment; and annual electrical safety testing by a certified electrician or biomedical engineer.

-- The facility must have a written procedure for infection control including cleaning and inspecting equipment; this includes sterilization, high-level disinfection, or the application of germicidal agents after each use that is consistent with the manufacturers’ recommendations, federal and state health policy regulations and institutional standards.
+- The facility must have a written procedure for infection control including cleaning and inspecting all patient-related equipment; this includes sterilization, high-level disinfection, or the application of germicidal agents after each use that is consistent with the manufacturers’ recommendations, federal and state health policy regulations and institutional standards.

-- The facility must physically separate clean and dirty devices in compliance with its infection control plan.
+- The facility must physically separate clean and dirty devices in compliance with its infection control

 Definition of Medical Equipment